shuperry/notes/docker.md

   characteristics of each machine’s hardware, and network locality.
 Select- ing a machine based on these concerns is called scheduling.**
     * From **Docker in Action**
+* **NOTE** docker swarm is not the same as docker engine swarm mode
+    * latter is introduced in docker 1.12 as part of the built-in feature

 ## Service
 * auto scaled docker container